Genital Warts (Human Papillomavirus)Skip to the navigation

 - Squeeze warm water from a bottle over your genital area to provide comfort and cleansing.

 It is important to remember that most infections are minor, without serious complications.
-Some cases of HPV and genital warts disappear without treatment, although human papillomavirus (HPV) may still be present in your body's cells.
+Some cases of HPV infection and genital warts disappear without treatment, although human papillomavirus (HPV) may still be present in your body's cells.

 Medicine may be used to destroy bothersome genital warts, relieve your symptoms, and reduce the amount of area affected by warts, particularly when the warts are: